ckunderd/abide/content/hcas.md

 ministrydescription = ""
 ministryposition = "left"
 mobile_background = "mobile background-right"
-overview = "is a branch of Abide Ministries committed to meeting the needs of orphaned and impoverished children in Haiti"
+overview = "is a branch of Abide Ministries committed to meeting the needs of orphaned and impoverished children in Haiti."
 +++

 Haiti Children’s Aid Society USA was established in 2019 to provide support to the orphaned and impoverished children of Mirebalais, Haiti.